Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsection{Atonal and tonal harmonies, harmonic expansion and modulation}

-Omission of basic tonal chaining is the key to obtain modal and atonal harmonies.
-In absence of these minimal tonal structures, the harmony is considered modal if the notes match with some diatonic scale (see equations~\ref{eq:escalas}) or if notes are presented in a small number.
-If basic tonal chainings are absent and notes does not match any diatonic scale and are diverse and dissonant (by relation with each other) enough to avoid reduction by polarization, the harmony is atonal.
-In this classification, the modal harmony is not tonal or atonal and is reduced to the incidence of notes within the diatonic scale (or simplifications) and to the absence of tonal structures.
-It is possible to note, following this concept, that atonal harmony is hard to be realized and, indeed, no matter how dissonant and diverse is a set of notes, tonal harmonies arise if not avoided~\cite{harmEXT}.
+Omission of basic tonal structures is the key to achieving modal and atonal harmonies.
+In the absence of minimal tonal organization, harmony is (usually) considered modal if the notes match some diatonic scale (see Equations~\ref{eq:escalas}) or if there is only a small number of notes.
+If basic tonal progressions are absent and notes do not match any diatonic scale and are sufficiently diverse and dissonant (between themselves) to avoid reduction of the notes by polarization\footnote{By polarization we mean having some notes that are way more important than others and to which the other notes are ornaments or subordinates.}, the harmony is atonal.
+In this classification, the modal harmony is not tonal or atonal and is reduced to the incidence of notes within a (most often diatonic) scale and to the absence of tonal structures.
+Following this conceptualization, one observes that atonal harmony is hard to be realized and, indeed, no matter how dissonant and diverse a set of notes is, tonal harmonies arise very easily if not avoided~\cite{harmEXT}.